andrei-pmbcn/faith/src/encounter/README.md

 Every property kind has the `property` class.
 Any other classes that property kinds have should be prefixed with `property-`.

+The property kind element must contain a **codeName** attribute that specifies what the name used by the Social Encounter engine's code for this property will be.
+This name should be a single word or a set of words written in camelCase (i.e. the first letter of each word after the first is capitalized, so it looksLikeThis).
+The codeName may only contain letters, digits and underlines - no hyphens.

 The property kind element may contain an optional `<visibility>` element describing any visibility rules specific to it.
 These will override the global rules stated in the optional top-level `<visibility>` tag (which is